-Public Authority or State Government Dept or Agency Legislation/Study Development Application Note: This list is a guide only. listed threaten species and ecological communities; listed migratory species; nuclear actions; and the environment of Commonwealth marine area.
-Housing NSW (within the NSW Department of Communities and Justice) Large scale residential development; Major transport or infrastructure; and Significant commercial developments; residential subdivision or redevelopment applications.
-Sydney Ports Corporation Ports and Waterways Administration Act 1995 Any development application proposing a new structure within 10 metres either side (horizontally or vertically) of the "line of sight" (as detailed in Figures 2 & 3 of this Part) are to be referred to Sydney Ports Corporation for review and comment, to ensure that the proposed development does not impact on the Vessel Traffic Service system.
-NSW Ports Development in the vicinity of the Port and its main transport routes: Large scale residential development; Major transport or infrastructure; and Significant commercial developments; residential subdivision or redevelopment applications.
+Public Authority or State Government Dept or Agency Legislation/Study Development Application Note: This list is a guide only.
+NSW Department of Communities and Justice Large scale residential development; Major transport or infrastructure; and Significant commercial developments; residential subdivision or redevelopment applications.
+Port Authority of New South Wales Ports and Maritime Administration Act 1995 Any development application proposing a new structure within 10 metres either side (horizontally or vertically) of the "line of sight" (as detailed in Figures 2 & 3 of this Part) are to be referred to Sydney Ports Corporation for review and comment, to ensure that the proposed development does not impact on the Vessel Traffic Service system.
+NSW Ports Development in the vicinity of the Port and its main transport routes (road and rail); Large scale residential development; Major transport or infrastructure; and Significant commercial developments; residential subdivision or redevelopment applications.
 Division of Minerals and Energy (within Industry & Investment NSW) Development in the vicinity of pipelines Note: The owner/operator of the pipeline also needs to be notified.
 Principal of the Local School and General Manager Asset Management, NSW Department of Education & Communities.
 Development in the vicinity of a school.
 Development containing 50 or more dwellings.
-APA Group helm@apa.com.au Freecall 1800103452 Development within the zone of influence for the High Pressure Gas Pipeline - ie the shaded area in Figure 4.
+APA Group helm@apa.com.au Freecall 1800 103 452 Development within the zone of influence for the High Pressure Gas Pipeline